MicrosoftDocs/powerapps-docs/powerapps-docs/functions/function-isblank-isempty.md

 ## Examples
 ### Blank
+> [!NOTE]
-NOTE: At this time, the following example only works for local collections.
+> At this time, the following example only works for local collections.
 We know that many data sources support *blank* (NULL) values and We are working to lift this limitation.

 1. Create an app from scratch, and add a **Button** control.
 2. Set the button's **[OnSelect](../controls/properties-core.md)** property to this formula: